 We would expect the Google Pixel 2 to hit the price-points as above – we hope lower – though possibly with higher storage at lower prices.

 The Google Pixel and Pixel XL are great, but we think there are obvious areas for improvement.
-Here are five keys upgrades we’d love to see in the Google Pixel 2.
+Here are five keys upgrades we’d love to see in the Google Pixel 2 that would make it a real iPhone X rival.

 1. A more enticing starting price